-be deemed given when mailed postage pr ler must be in writing signed by the party giving it and shall repaid by U.S. Postal Service first class, certified or express and delivered, when addressed as follows:
+must be in writing signed by the party giving it and shall baid by U.S. Postal Service first class, certified or express d delivered, when addressed as follows:

 To Institution:

 To Hospital/Facility:

-or to such other addressee as may be he be effective only when received by the ad reafter designated by written notice.
-All such notices shall ldressee.
+or to such other addressee as may be here be effective only when received by the addresse after designated by written notice.
+All such notices shall ressee.

-limit, modify, construe, or interpret any pro- authorized representative(s) of Hospital/Facility and of
+limit, modify, construe, or interpret any prov uthorized representative(s) of Hospital/Facility and of

+INSTITUTION: HOSPITAL/FACILITY:

-INSTITUTION: (Full Legal Name of Institution) HOSPITAL/FACILITY: (Full Legal Name of Hospital/Facility)
+(Full Legal Name of Institution) (Full Legal Name of Hospital/Facility)

+By: Ву:

-By:(signature) By:(signature)
+By:(signature) (signature)

 (printed name) (printed name)

 (title) (title)